Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Method

 \subsection{Agentic Search with Reasoning}

-Similar to~\cite{zhang2025dvd}, our agentic search framework adopts an iterative \textit{think–act–observe} loop for autonomous and adaptive information retrieval.
-At the core, we use a reasoning LLM as the planner.
-The reasoning process is tool-augmented: the agent first plans actions and formulates queries (\textit{think}), then invokes specialized tools with appropriate parameters (\textit{act}), and finally integrates tool outputs into subsequent reasoning (\textit{observe}).
+Similar to~\cite{zhang2025dvd}, our agentic retrieval adopts an iterative \textit{think-act-observe} loop for adaptive information retrieval.
+At the core, we use a reasoning LLM as the planner, which formulates intermediate queries (\textit{think}), invokes specialized tools with appropriate parameters (\textit{act}), and incorporates tool outputs into subsequent reasoning (\textit{observe}).
 This synergy between LLM-driven reasoning and tool interaction enables progressive query refinement, evidence-guided navigation, and accurate answer generation.

-To provide holistic context, the global summary $\tilde{\mathcal{G}}$ is prepended to each initial prompt, while tool outputs dynamically enrich the agent’s reasoning across iterations.
-This design highlights the critical role of tools in extending the agent’s capabilities and underscores the importance of tight LLM–tool collaboration for robust and adaptive retrieval.
+We initialize the agent with the global summary $\tilde{\mathcal{G}}$, and enrich its context with tool outputs across multiple iterations.